xiaoweiweiyaya/ESP32_FallDetection/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-H2 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- |

-# Blink Example
+# Fall Detection

-(See the README.md file in the upper level 'examples' directory for more information about examples.)
+(See the README.md file in the upper level 'component' directory for more information about examples.)

-This example demonstrates how to blink a LED using GPIO or using the [led_strip](https://components.espressif.com/component/espressif/led_strip) component for the addressable LED, i.e. [WS2812](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf).
+This is an embedded code for user fall prevention implemented using ESP32-S3, including these components.

+alarm mqtt gps led motor mpu6050 oled wifi posture.

+The core fall detection algorithm can be found in the "posture" component.

-The `led_strip` is installed via [component manager](main/idf_component.yml).
+The `espmqtt led_strip` is installed via [component manager](main/idf_component.yml).

 ## How to Use Example